mcsweeney90/mcsweeney90.github.io/_pages/about.md

 ---

 I am a second year PhD student in the School of Mathematics at the University of Manchester, supervised by [Neil Walton](https://sites.google.com/site/neilwaltonswebsite/home) and co-supervised by [Nick Higham](http://www.maths.manchester.ac.uk/~higham/) and [Mawussi Zounon](https://mawussi.github.io/).

+I am a member of the School's [Numerical Linear Algebra](https://nla-group.org/) group.

 My research
 ======